Industrial Partners and Ongoing Fundings

 Project title: Triple Light.
 Investigating the triple nature of light for algae: source of information, energy and toxicity.

 Funding: AGIR (Alpes Grenoble Innovation Recherche) CBS (Chimie Biologie Santé) of University of Grenoble Alpes.
-It covers bench fees for two years.

 Collaborators: Marie-Odile Fauvarque and Caroline Barette (BIG/BGE/Gen &Chem) and Laurent Blanchoin (BIG/LPCV).